‘Anora’s’ winning night, Conan O’Brien comes with one-liners and other Oscar highlights

 Less expected was O’Brien’s ability to also handle a few tough topics, like the wildfires that devastated Los Angeles at the start of award season.

-O’Brien took a moment to touch on the how the “seemingly absurd ritual” of award shows actual bring people together during adversity.
+O’Brien took a moment to touch on the how the “seemingly absurd ritual” of award shows brings people together during moments of adversity.

 “Yes, many people we celebrate tonight are not famous, they’re not wealthy, but they are devoted to a craft that can in moments bring us all a little closer together,” he said.
 “Now for almost a century we have paused every spring to elevate and celebrate an art form that has the power at its very best to unite us.
 So yes, even the face of terrible wildfires and divisive politics, the work, which is what this is about, the work continues.”